Subscriptions are a fundamental part of every IT service, providing a link between a person or organization, the...

 What does an Azure department administrator do?

 Enterprise administrators can create department administrators with authority over defined groups.
-Department administrators can:
+These administrators can:

-- Add accounts and track usage within their workgroup or billing code;
+- add Azure accounts and track usage within their workgroup or billing code;

-Each account can have one or more Azure subscriptions, and the service administrators can manage individual subscriptions.
+Each account can have one or more subscriptions, and an administrator can manage individual subscriptions.
 Account owners can add any available subscriptions to their accounts and -- if the enterprise administrator allows it -- view usage statistics and charges.
 Account owners do not have access to an enrollment's overall financial balance or commitment.

 IT teams define these four roles in the Azure Active Directory (AD).
 Organizations often connect their private AD to Azure to eliminate duplicate user and group identities, as well as security policies.
 Each enrollment and subscription only trusts a single directory, so for organizations using their own AD, various administrative roles typically correspond to an AD group.

 Designing a consolidated Azure enrollment and subscription structure requires planning.
-Here are five steps to get started:
+Here are five steps to get started and develop best practices for Azure subscription management:

 1. Choose a subscription type.